awsdocs/amazon-mwaa-user-guide/doc_source/create-environment.md

 1. Choose **Create environment**\.

-1. On the **Specify details** page, under **Environment details**, provide a name for your environment and select the Apache Airflow version to use\.
+1. On the **Specify details** page, under **Environment details**, provide a name for your environment, and select the Apache Airflow version to use in **Airflow version**\.

    The environment name must be unique to the account and Region\.
+The current version of Apache Airflow on Amazon MWAA is Apache Airflow v1\.10\.12\.

 1. Under **DAG code in Amazon S3**: